gbasin/LLM-DB/README.md

 INSERTED: {'type': 'mortgage_fact', 'description': "home appraisals estimate the home's value and are a requirement"}
 ```

 Then query.
-LMDB also has the benefit of providing reasoning for which rows match the query, and some estimate of probability.
+LLM-DB also has the benefit of providing reasoning for which rows match the query, and some estimate of probability.

 ```
 % python src/main.py "get info that explains what a home appraisal is"